ICI3D/DAIDD/schedule/shadow.md

 **_Please complete the following between the end of Wednesday's interactive session and the beginning of Thursday's interactive session._**

-- Exercise: Update your model diagram and post to Teams.
+- Exercise: Update your model diagram and post to Teams
-- Video lecture: Faculty research presentation NOTE ((borchering))
 - Video lecture: Models and data: introduction to model fitting NOTE ((scott)) - to be confirmed
+- Video lecture (optional): Faculty research presentation NOTE ((bellan)) trial design video
-- Video lecture (optional): Introduction to statistical philosophy NOTE ((dushoff))
+- SHADOW Video lecture (optional): Introduction to statistical philosophy NOTE ((dushoff))

 ### Thursday